Gerry Anderson

-Gerald Alexander Anderson (14 April 1929 – 26 December 2012) was an English television and film producer, director, writer and occasional voice artist, who is known for his futuristic television programmes, especially his 1960s productions filmed with "Supermarionation" (marionette puppets containing electric moving parts).
+Gerald Alexander Anderson (14 April 1929 – 26 December 2012) was an English television and film producer, director, writer and occasional voice artist, who is known for his futuristic TV series, especially his 1960s productions filmed with "Supermarionation" (marionette puppets containing electric moving parts).

-Anderson's first television production was the 1957 Roberta Leigh children's series The Adventures of Twizzle (1957–58).
+Anderson's first TV production was the 1957 Roberta Leigh children's series The Adventures of Twizzle (1957–58).
 Torchy the Battery Boy (1960), and Four Feather Falls (1960) followed.
-Supercar (1961–62) and Fireball XL5 (1962–63) came next, both series breaking into the U.S. television market in the early 1960s.
+Supercar (1961–62) and Fireball XL5 (1962–63) came next, both series breaking into the American market in the early 1960s.
 In the mid-1960s Anderson produced his most successful series, Thunderbirds.
-Other television productions of the period included Stingray, Captain Scarlet and the Mysterons and Joe 90.
+Other productions of the period included Stingray, Captain Scarlet and the Mysterons and Joe 90.

 Anderson also wrote and produced several feature films, including Doppelgänger (aka Journey to the Far Side of the Sun, 1969).
 Following a shift towards live-action productions in the 1970s, he had a long and successful association with media impresario Lew Grade and Grade's company ITC, continuing until the second series of Space: 1999.

-After a lull in which a number of new series failed to materialise, Anderson began a new phase in his career the early 1980s, when nostalgia for his earlier Supermarionation series, prompted by Saturday morning re-runs in Britain and Australia, led to new commissions.
-Later projects included a 2005 CG remake of Captain Scarlet titled New Captain Scarlet.
+After a lull, in which a number of new series failed to materialise, Anderson began a new phase in his career in the early 1980s, when nostalgia for his earlier Supermarionation series, prompted by Saturday morning re-runs in Britain and Australia, led to new commissions.
+Later projects included a 2005 computer-animated remake of Captain Scarlet titled New Captain Scarlet.
 Anderson died in 2012.

 Early life

-Gerald Alexander Abrahams was born in the Elizabeth Garrett Anderson and Obstetric Hospital in Bloomsbury, London, and spent the early years of his life in Kilburn, and Neasden, London.
+Gerald Alexander Abrahams was born in 1929 to Jewish parents Deborah (née Leonoff) and Joseph Abrahams in the Elizabeth Garrett Anderson and Obstetric Hospital in Bloomsbury, London.
+His parents had immigrated from Eastern Europe.
+He was raised in Kilburn, and Neasden, London.
 He was educated at Kingsgate Infants School in Kilburn and Braintcroft Junior and Senior schools in Neasden, prior to winning a scholarship to Willesden County Grammar School.
-His parents were Deborah (née Leonoff) and Joseph Abrahams.

-At the start of the Second World War, Gerry Anderson's elder brother, Lionel, volunteered for service in the Royal Air Force (RAF); he was stationed in the United States for advanced training.
-Lionel often wrote letters to his family, and in one letter described a US Army Air Forces air base called Thunderbird Field, the name of which stayed in his younger brother's memory.
+At the start of the Second World War, Anderson's elder brother, Lionel, volunteered for service in the Royal Air Force (RAF); he was stationed in the United States for advanced training.
+Lionel often wrote letters to his family, and in one letter described an Army Air Forces base called Thunderbird Field, the name of which stayed in his younger brother's memory.
 Lionel was killed in action on 27 April 1944 when his de Havilland Mosquito was shot down over the Netherlands.